crithub/crithub/README.md

 ## CONTACT ME

 You can mainly reach me via [Discord](dsc.bio/criterion4101) :speech_balloon:
-All my other usernames will be on the link above.
+All my other usernames will be on the Discord.bio link above.

 Thanks for reading and god speed!
 -Cobalt